Oshadha-Nimantha/PlantAutomationSystem/README.md

 ## Features

 - **Plant Type Selection**: Choose between fruits and vegetables, herbs, cacti, and flowers using a keypad.
-- **Environmental Monitoring**: Continuously measures temperature, humidity, soil moisture, and light levels.
+- **Environmental Monitoring**: Continuously measures temperature, humidity and soil moisture
-- **Light Source Detection**: Differentiates between natural and artificial light using an IR sensor.
 - **Automatic Watering**: Activates the watering system based on soil moisture levels specific to the plant type.
-- **Temperature Control**: Turns on a fan when the temperature exceeds preset thresholds during the day or night.
 - **LCD Display**: Displays real-time temperature, humidity, and system status.

 ## Components Used